Qihuo: Guangzong branch

 In April 311, Sima Yue died while he was camping at Xiang County (項縣; in present-day Shenqiu County, Henan), and the Jin imperial army was annihilated by Shi Le at the Battle of Ningping in May.
 When news of Yue's death reached Luoyang, Li Yun and the rest of Yue's allies panicked.
 They brought with them Yue's concubine, Lady Pei and his son, Sima Pi (司馬毗) to flee east out of Luoyang.
 Many of the city inhabitants followed them, and widespread violence and looting ensued.
 As the group was passing through Weicang (洧倉; northwest of present-day Yanling County, Henan), they were attacked by Shi Le and defeated.
 The members of the imperial family were slaughtered, and Li Yun, after killing his own wife and children, fled to Guangzong County (廣宗縣; southeast of present-day Guangzong County, Hebei) with the remaining Qihuo.

 Not long after the defeat at Weicang, Luoyang and Emperor Huai were lost to Han forces in the Disaster of Yongjia in July.
 The Jin Inspector of You Province, Wang Jun installed a new crown prince of Jin and began handing out appointments.
 Among them, Li Yun was appointed the Inspector of Qing province despite having little real power over the region.
 In 313, Shi Le attacked and killed Li Yun at the city of Shangbai (上白; also southeast east of modern Guangzong County) in Guangzong.
-While he initially considered killing the surrendered Qihuo soldiers, he quickly changed his mind after he found that his old friend, Guo Jing, was one of their general.
+While he initially considered killing the surrendered Qihuo soldiers, he quickly changed his mind after he found that his old friend, Guo Jing, was one of their generals.
 He had the troops pardoned and placed them under Guo Jing's command.

 Following Li Yun's death, Wang Jun had him replaced with Bo Sheng.
 However, when Shi Le attacked and killed Wang Jun's Inspector of Yan province, Tian Hui later that same year, Bo Sheng captured Jin's Administrator of Bohai, Liu Ji (劉既) and brought with him 5,000 troops to surrender to Shi Le.
 Wang Jun was eventually defeated by Shi Le in 314.